 Changing your Name after Marriage

 When my husband and I were getting married, I was conflicted about changing my name (to be clear, I’m referring to changing my last name.
 I was never contemplating changing my name entirely).
-On the one hand, a part of me wanted to keep my last name (Chhabra).
-On the other hand, I really liked the idea of changing my last name (to Rice, which is my husband’s family’s name).
+On the one hand, a part of me wanted to keep my original last name.
+On the other hand, I really liked the idea of changing my last name (to my husband’s family’s name).

 On one hand, I felt a connection to my last name:

 - I liked that I shared my last name with my brother (though I’ll admit that it wasn’t like my last name made me feel more connected to my family exactly.
 And my parents don’t even have the same last names as one another.
 It’s complicated.)

 - I liked that my full name made my cultural identity (Punjabi and Indian) more visible (although it didn’t really make me feel more connected to my culture exactly; my family is Sikh, and typically, Sikh men are meant to use the last name Singh while Sikh women traditionally use Kaur — though this isn’t always the case).

 - I liked that my name made me feel like me, even if only just because of habit — as a kid, teachers had always called me by my original first and last name (albeit, in a butchered and mispronounced manner) my whole life.
 Then, as a teacher, I was Ms. former-last-name.
 It had been my name forever.

 - A small part of me felt like if I gave up my last name, it would make me a bad feminist.
 (Here’s an article by a woman who describes feeling something similar.)